 We will take steps to preserve account records in connection with an official criminal investigation for 90 days pursuant to 18 U.S.C. § 2703(f), pending our receipt of formal legal process.
 You may submit a preservation request using the contact information below.

 ISRG and its Let’s Encrypt service are based in the United States.
 Generally, a Mutual Legal Assistance Treaty request or letter rogatory is required to compel the disclosure of user data to law enforcement agencies outside the United States.
-Due to resource limitations, we are generally not able to respond to requests from law enforcement agencies outside the United States.
+Due to resource limitations, we are generally not able to respond to requests from law enforcement agencies outside the United States that do not follow the MLAT process.

-Our policy is to notify subscribers about law enforcement requests if we plan to produce subscriber data (assuming the subscriber has provided a contact email address), unless we are prohibited from doing so by law.
-We may also provide delayed notice upon expiration of a specific non-disclosure period in a court order.
+Our policy is to notify subscribers about law enforcement requests if we plan to produce subscriber data (if we have contact information), unless we are prohibited from doing so by law.
+We may also provide delayed notice upon expiration of a specific nondisclosure period in a court order.

 United States law enforcement agencies may send valid legal process or preservation requests in connection with an official criminal investigation to: